Magnifying Networks for Images with Billions of Pixels: Introduction

 The rest of the paper is organised as follows.
-In Section~\ref{sec:lit} we provide further context for gigapixel image analysis, and discuss related work.
+In Section~\ref{sec:lit} we provide further context for gigapixel image analysis by discussing the related work in the field, and in particular, the existing ideas for tackling the ``where'' problem.
 In Section~\ref{sec:magnet}, we introduce the key novelty of the present work, that is, explain the technical underpinnings of MagNets.
 In Section~\ref{sec:eval}, we provide more details on the data, as well as the optimization framework.
 Finally, in Section~\ref{sec:discuss}, we discuss our results, and conclude our work with Section~\ref{sec:conclusion}.